-It is because some oxygen absorbers are either non-toxic or consumed in a small amount.
+It is because some oxygen absorbers are either non-toxic or consumed in small amounts.

 There are signs you should watch out for when your dog eats an oxygen absorber.
 One of which is vomiting.

 Your dog might vomit with or without blood.
-It is necessary to look out for this sign to be sure if your pet ate it.
+It is necessary to look out for this sign to be sure that your pet ate it.